SaumyaBhushan/helm-node-demo/README.md

 ## Challenges

-- Since host name was needed to bind the loadbalancer dns a record with ingress , I ddint have any public DNS Server to create a CNAME and show the app running .
-I didnt have IP and hence I cant use host as well to show the app running
+- Since host name was needed to bind the loadbalancer dns a record with ingress , I didn't have any public DNS Server to create a CNAME and show the app running .
+I didn't have IP and hence I cant use host as well to show the app running

 ## deployment for a production environment